FrenkelS/Doom8088/README.md

 Doom8088 is a port for PCs with a 16-bit processor like an 8088 or a 286, and with VGA or MCGA graphics.
 It uses 64 kB of EMS memory, if available.
 And 2366 kB of XMS memory, if available.
-(Use command line argument `-noxms` to disable XMS.)
 It's based on [GBADoom](https://github.com/doomhack/GBADoom).
 Download Doom8088 [here](https://github.com/FrenkelS/Doom8088/releases).